Jacopo-DM/EC-Devolve/docs/devolve/02 - use.md

 ### Brushes

-We have two different types of blocks we can build robots with `Bricks` and `Hinges`, both can have a `Normal` orientation, or can be `Rotated` by 90 degrees.
+We have two different types of blocks we can build robots with: `Bricks` and `Hinges`, both can have a `Normal` orientation, or can be `Rotated` by 90 degrees.

 Left-clicking on the control buttons on the bottom of the screen will either toggle `Normal` to `Rotated` (left button) or `Brick` to `Hinge` (right button).